NFC North: History

+In recent years, the division has been less successful in the playoffs than their contemporaries, holding the second-longest active Super Bowl drought (only ahead of the AFC South) and a 1–9 record in conference championships since 2007, with the only win being the Packers over the Bears in 2010.
+They have clinched two Super Bowl berths in the 21st century, compared to the other NFC divisions which each have six or more.

+Nicknames

 The division earned the moniker "Black and Blue Division" due to its intense rivalries and physical style of play, and this nickname is still used regularly today.
 It is also known as the "Frostbite Division" as all teams played home games in late season winter cold until the mid-1970s.
 The division is also humorously called the "Frozen North", although Detroit has played its home games indoors since 1975, and Minnesota also did so from 1982 to 2013 and returned to indoor home games at U.S. Bank Stadium in 2016.
+The entire division is geographically further north than its American Football Conference counterpart, the AFC North (Chicago barely edging out Cleveland), though that division currently has all four teams playing outdoors and all receive brutal winters.

 ESPN sportscaster Chris Berman often refers to this division as the "NFC Norris" because of its grittiness and its geographical similarity to the National Hockey League's former Norris Division, although in a twist of irony the NHL dropped the Norris name in favor of Central almost a decade before the NFL dropped the Central name in favor of North.